Dulwich College 1964 to 1970. University of Oxford 1970 to 1975. University of London 1975 to 1978.

 Oxford hospitals; St Bartholomew’s, London; Hospital for Sick Children, Great Ormond Street; University of Oxford; City University London

-Consultant Chemical Pathologist, Oxford; Professor of Health Informatics, City University London
+Honorary Professor of Health Informatics, University College London

-I work in a busy hospital laboratory receiving over 10,000 specimens a day, and which runs some big screening programmes.
+I used to work in a busy hospital laboratory receiving over 10,000 specimens a day, and which runs some big screening programmes.
+Now I mostly teach and work on healthcare policy.

 My Typical Day